Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 ---

-### 3.2 Azure AI Studio
+### 3.2 Azure AI Foundry

-!!! tip "The Azure AI Studio portal lets us view and manage the Azure AI project for our app."
+!!! tip "The Azure AI Foundry portal lets us view and manage the Azure AI project for our app."

 1. Open a new browser tab and [navigate to this page](https://ai.azure.com?feature.customportal=false#home):
     ``` title=""